JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CArcCsc"></a>CArcCsc / CACsc

-Returns the complex arccosecant of this complex number.
+Returns the complex arccosecant of a complex number.

 ```
 FUNCTION CArcCsc (BYREF value AS _complex) AS _complex